lighthouses standout in refraction and reflection.

 for the dark line of the western horizon.

-Lighthouse beams fade to nothing in a casting sky.
+Lighthouse beams are lifelines in a casting sky.

 Red and green shingles release the night’s cool in white mist.